fabkury/phea/README.md

 To learn how to use, please see:

- - A very brief look at how Phea works in [computing body mass index](https://fabkury.github.io/phea/computing_bmi.html).
+ - [Computing body mass index](https://fabkury.github.io/phea/computing_bmi.html): A very brief look at how Phea works.
- - A little bit more explanations on [getting started with Phea](https://fabkury.github.io/phea/).
+ - [Getting started with Phea](https://fabkury.github.io/phea/): A little bit more explanations about the intuition behind Phea.
+ - [Calculate increase in body weight over the past 2-3 years](https://fabkury.github.io/phea/weight-increase.html): Using Phea to calculate change in values over time.

 By Fabrício Kury
 Author contact: github@kury.dev